 - i.
 Brookside Primary School's admission number is limited to 60 only.
 Where more than 60 applications for Brookside are received for any one year group, combinations of the above criteria will be used in priority order.
 Where the computerised system throws up an equality of distance for more than one child (who do not have the same home address) the final tie breaker will be drawing lots. - ii.
+Children who are looked after and those children who were previously looked after children.

 The School Admissions Code 2021 states that all admission authorities must give highest priority to this group of children and provides the following definitions: